Charles0704/Google-Play-Store-Apps-Project/README.md

 Team Member: Chuxuan He, Haipeng Zhao

 [Project Background]:
-This project analyzes the Android market based on 10,000+ Google Play App data and 60,000+ customer review data provided by Kaggle, and provides decision-making suggestions to App developers to improve the quality of the user experience.
+This project analyzes the Android market based on 10,000+ Google Play App data and 60,000+ customer review data provided by Kaggle, and provides decision-making suggestions to Android App developers to improve the quality of the user experience.

 [Data Processing and Feature Engineering]:
 Use Python to clean missing values, convert data types and standardize numerical features.
 Use DBSCAN, Isolated forest, KNN to detect outliers and remove them.